virgiliud/wp-gpt-starter/README.md

 ## Description

-A starter plugin for integrating OpenAI's GPT into WordPress.
+A starter plugin for connecting to OpenAI's API from WordPress.

 ![Admin Page](images/admin-page.png)